NZ Bus: Smart card ticketing

 On 20 April 2008 NZ Bus confirmed that it would start using a new ticketing system to make bus travel quicker, easier and simpler for passengers in Wellington.
 The new system, called Snapper, builds on RFID technology embedded in cards or in portable devices such as USB sticks.
 Use of the system started on 4 April 2008, being piloted on Go Wellington bus route 17 over the following two months.
 The supplier of the technology is Korea Smart Card (established in 2003), a joint venture between Seoul Metropolitan Government and LG Group, which has introduced T-money to six major cities in Korea.

 NZ Bus fitted out its Auckland fleet with Snapper-capable equipment in 2011, despite losing a contract to provide smart-card ticketing to all public transport services in the Auckland Region.
 NZ Bus went ahead with their Snapper roll-out in Auckland despite no other public transport providers signing up for it.
 Auckland Transport rolled out their own smart-card ticketing system, the AT HOP card.
 All public transport operators in Auckland, including NZ Bus, were required by law to accept smart cards issued by Auckland Transport.
 NZ Bus suggested that their Snapper system would be able to accommodate Auckland Transport's smart cards.

-As of September 2017, the use of Snapper has been completely phased out in Auckland.
-In Wellington and Whangarei, Snapper cards can still be used by NZ Bus customers; Snapper is the interim region-wide bus ticketing system for the Metlink network in Wellington.
+By late 2013, the use of Snapper had completely phased out in Auckland.
+In Wellington and Whangārei, Snapper is the interim region-wide bus ticketing system for the Metlink network in Wellington.